Jonjos95/Election_Analysis/README.md

   -Diana DeGette
   -Raymon Anthony Doane.

 The election results;

-  -Charles Casper Stockham with 23.0% of the total votes (85,213)
+  --Charles Casper Stockham with 23.0% of the total votes (85,213)

-  -Diana DeGette with 73.8% of the total voted (272,892)
+  --Diana DeGette with 73.8% of the total voted (272,892)

-  -Raymon Anthony Doane with 3.1% of the total votes (11,606)
+  --Raymon Anthony Doane with 3.1% of the total votes (11,606)

 The conclusion of my priliminary analysis is that the winner of the election is candidate Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.